xv/pixelbox/README.md

 - Adjustable pixel columns (field of view), pixel size (zoom), and refresh rate.
 - Toggleable grid lines.
 - Color sampling ranging from single pixel up to a 5×5 region.
+- Individual screen axes locking, like in macOS' Digital Color Meter.
 - High-DPI support.

 Here's a quick demo of the built-in magnifier window: